BREATH-WORK and VOICE DIALOGUE are wonderful healing companions and are very effective in combination.

 Breath-work is relational and the question we ask is ‘what is your relationship to your breath?’
 If we are not present to ourselves, we cannot be present to others, it’s the same with loving ourselves and others.
 The more we bring coherence with our mind and hearts, the more we regulate our nervous system and change our neural pathways, the more we have capacity to live a fuller and more joyful life.
 So it’s about presence, coming back to here and now, each breath in and out.

-Your body is your resource, it isn’t your enemy, this is what happens with trauma because the experience was too overwhelming and we check out, disassociating as a survival mechanism.
-Breath and the body is a gateway to presence and embodiment and whilst with conscious connected breathing there is some activation, what we are seeking is not activation but integration.
+Your body is your resource, it isn’t your enemy, this is what happens with trauma, because the experience was too overwhelming and we check out, disassociating as a survival mechanism.
+Breath and the body is a gateway to presence and embodiment, to avoid bypassing and whilst with conscious connected breathing there is some activation, what we are seeking is not activation, but integration.

-This is the key because we need to be IN our body to connect to that which is beyond our body.
-We can have cathartic experiences by strong breathing process but the work needs to be embodied, in order to integrate the wisdom, otherwise any supposed benefits are short-lived and not effective in the long term.
+This is the key because we need to be IN our body, to connect to that which is beyond our body.
+It’s very subtle but this is the meaning of the mystic teachings about the ‘breath within the breath’.
+We can have cathartic experiences by strong breathing process, but any work needs to be embodied, in order to integrate the wisdom, otherwise any supposed benefits are short-lived and not effective in the long term.

-- Can you take a full in breath and say yes to life, expanding your rib cage and out to your backs opening to that spaciousness?
+- Can you take a full in breath and say yes to life, expanding your rib cage and out to your back, opening to that spaciousness?

 - Do you over control the in breath forcing it up into the chest, rather than letting it happen naturally?